Themed art journals are a perfect way to be creative in many different ways while having one or more art journals, each with one specific purpose.

 I hope you’ll try one of these ideas.
 Is there any themed art journal that you’d like to make?
 Share it in comments!
 I’d love to hear what you think.

-GET MY FREE BEGINNER’S ART JOURNAL STARTER KIT
+GET YOUR FREE BEGINNER’S ART JOURNAL STARTER KIT

-Access free resource library of free printables you can use for your art journals.
-Just fill out the form below and enjoy creating!
+Access printables library of free designs you can use for your art journals.